chrisglez001-csuf/chrisglez001-csuf.github.io/index.md

     image is moving.
 This time, the specific colors are seen moving either vertically, horizontally, and one is even blinking.
 Achieving this goal is satisfying because you see and understand how an image is created and how multiple stages of images are created.
+This program demonstrated how animations are created with code and outputted to a .gif file.